Travel Has No Downside

 Eggs Benedict came to mind; I was delusional.

-Leaving the plane was magical as we felt sunshine, breathed the fresh air and there was a breeze.
+Leaving the plane was magical as we felt sunshine, breathed the new air and there was a breeze.
 Everyone inhaled and smiled!

 Well, well, things did change in seventeen years.
 The airport grew and morphed into a city.